 Other investments in current assets

-Securities have been valued at the acquisition cost.
+Securities have been valued at the acquisition cost or at lower value.

 Items denominated in foreign currencies